https://www.alternetsoft.com/blog/code-editor-text-rendering

-In the early days of developing text edit control for Windows Forms, the very first task to solve was to implement ultra-fast and flicker-free text rendering for the multi-line text content.
+In the early development of AlterNET Studio’s Code Editor for Windows Forms, one of the primary challenges was to achieve ultra-fast and flicker-free text rendering for multi-line text content.

 First, we started experiencing with the Graphics device context, which provides an abstraction layer for the rendering text and graphical primitives on top of GDI plus.